-Located in the plush locales of 17 Dunraven Street in Mayfair, the townhouse as originally built in 1897 and has been home to various renowned names like His Highness Alexander Mountbatten and author PG Woodhouse, apart from being McQueen’s humble abode.
+Located in the plush locales of 17 Dunraven Street in Mayfair, the townhouse was originally built in 1897 and has been home to various renowned names like His Highness Alexander Mountbatten and author PG Woodhouse, apart from being McQueen’s humble abode.

-The luxe penthouse incorporates two bedroom suites on the upper floor, as well as a roof terrace with a black timber decked space that can be doubled as a 2,400-square-foot entertaining venue.
-Glamorous, high end, swish and lavish- McQueen’s home is undoubtedly a whole package when it comes to luxury residences!
+The luxe penthouse incorporates two-bedroom suites on the upper floor, as well as a roof terrace with a black timber decked space that can be doubled as a 2,400-square-foot entertaining venue.
+Glamorous, high-end, swish, and lavish- McQueen’s home is undoubtedly a whole package when it comes to luxury residences!